Back

 5. Educational Reporting.
 We send your scores, data derived from your scores, and other information you provide during testing to your school and district.
 In addition, your scores may be sent to your state for educational, diagnostic, and/or reporting purposes.
 (Students who test away from the school they regularly attend will have their scores shared with the school they regularly attend and their scores will not be shared with the school at which they tested.
 Homeschooled students’ scores won’t be shared with the school that administers the test.)

 6. National Recognition Programs.
 We use the information that you and your school, district, or state provide to us as part of this test and your score(s) on this test to determine and contact you about your potential eligibility for the College Board National Recognition Programs.
 We may share this information and your eligibility and recognition status with your school and district.
 The College Board National Recognition Programs create pathways to college for underrepresented students by awarding them academic honors and connecting them with universities across the country.
-For more information visit bigfuture.collegeboard.org/communities-events/national-recognition-programs.
+For more information, visit bigfuture.collegeboard.org/communities-events/national-recognition-programs.

 Section 6.
 Miscellaneous

-4. Testing Devices
+5. Testing Devices

-5. To ensure the integrity of the PSAT 10, for security reasons, or for other reasons in our sole discretion, College Board reserves the right to bar any individual or group of individuals from registering for and/or taking any College Board assessment.
+6. To ensure the integrity of the PSAT 10, for security reasons, or for other reasons in our sole discretion, College Board reserves the right to bar any individual or group of individuals from registering for and/or taking any College Board assessment.

-6. If College Board becomes aware that you or someone else may be in imminent danger, we reserve the right to contact the appropriate individuals or agencies, including your parents, guardians, high school, or law enforcement agencies.
+7. If College Board becomes aware that you or someone else may be in imminent danger, we reserve the right to contact the appropriate individuals or agencies, including your parents, guardians, high school, or law enforcement agencies.
 We may also provide the relevant content, along with any personal information, to those contacted.

-7. College Board or its designee may use methods to capture images, video, or audio at any or all test sites to help ensure test security.
+8. College Board or its designee may use methods to capture images, video, or audio at any or all test sites to help ensure test security.
 The resulting images or recordings, which may permit College Board to identify specific individuals, may be collected, stored, reviewed, and used for the purposes of (i) identifying, collecting evidence of, and/or investigating possible PSAT 10 test security incidents; and (ii) enhancing PSAT 10 test security.
 These images and/or recordings are maintained following the test administration for as long as reasonably necessary for the purposes specified.
 Thereafter, the images and recordings are securely destroyed.
 College Board will not use or disclose such information except as described earlier in this section, as requested by law enforcement, and/or as reasonably necessary to protect the rights and property of College Board or third parties.

-11. You must follow the local policies of your school.
-All personal property brought into the test site, such as purses, bags, backpacks, mobile phones, calculators and other electronic devices, may be subject to search at the discretion of College Board and testing staff.
+12. You must follow the local policies of your school.
+All personal property brought into the test site, such as purses, bags, backpacks, mobile phones, calculators, and other electronic devices, may be subject to search at the discretion of College Board and testing staff.
 Searches may include the use of tools or other methods that detect prohibited devices and/or their use.
 College Board and testing staff may confiscate and retain for a reasonable period of time any personal property suspected of having been used, or capable of being used, in violation of our test security and fairness policies, for further investigation.

-12. College Board and your school will not be responsible for personal property, including prohibited items, brought to the test site on test day that becomes lost, stolen, or damaged.
+13. College Board and your school will not be responsible for personal property, including prohibited items, brought to the test site on test day that becomes lost, stolen, or damaged.

-14. Your school has sole discretion on when the test will be administered during the testing window and has the right to modify the test date in its sole discretion.
+15. Your school has sole discretion on when the test will be administered during the testing window and has the right to modify the test date in its sole discretion.

 Section 7.
 Policies and Requirements